drakcoder/graphlib/README.md

 is used to add new Nodes to the graph before creating any links for them.

 **AddLink()**
-is used add links to the existing Nodes along with the cost to traverse.
+is used to add links to the existing Nodes along with the cost to traverse.

 **DistBetn()**
 is used to find the shortest distance to traverse from a source node to a destination node.